marczaku/201-algorithms-data-structures/algodata-204-tree/README.md

 # Exercise

-Implement a simple Binary Search Tree without Balancing Algorithms.
+Implement a simple Binary Search Tree `TurboBinarySearchTree` or `TurboBinarySearchTree<T> where T:IComparable<T>` without Balancing Algorithms.
 It should have these methods:

 - `Insert`, `Search`, `Delete`,
 - `GetEnumerator`: returns all items in order, from min to max